osx-tools/asahi-encrypt/README.md

 # DESCRIPTION

-**asahi-encrypt** is script that allows you to encrypt the root partition of your Fedora Asahi Remix installation inplace.
-It can run from USB drive or another installation of Asahi Linux on the same machine.
+**asahi-encrypt** is a script to encrypt the root partition of a Fedora Asahi Remix installation on Apple Silicon Macs using LUKS.
+It can run from USB drive or another Asahi Linux installation on the same machine.

 Features:
 - Error handling.
-It is unlikely, that the script will let you go wrong, eg. accidentally encrypt your running system or unsuitable partition.
+It is unlikely, that the script will let you go wrong, e.g. accidentally encrypt your running system or unsuitable partition.
 - Resumable and idempotent.
-In case of interruption or power loss at any point of execution, just run again to continue, it will take care of recovery/resuming of encryption if needed, all changes are made once, no matter how many times you run the script.
+In case of interruption or power loss at any point of execution, just run it again to continue, it will take care of recovery/resuming of encryption if needed, all changes are made once, no matter how many times you run the script.
 - Can mount and unmount encrypted or unencrypted Asahi Linux